tapetums/TTBase/TTBase.English.md

 ```c
 extern void (WINAPI* TTBPlugin_SetMenuChecked)(DWORD_PTR hPlugin, INT32 CommandID, DWORD ChagneFlag, DWORD Flag);
 ```
-　Change the attibute of the command which is indicated by _CommandID_ of the plugin which is designated by _hPlugin_.
+　Change the attribute of the command which is indicated by _CommandID_ of the plugin which is designated by _hPlugin_.

 _**※in TTBase 1.1.0, there is a bug that CommandID is not understood as the command ID but as the command index in the plugin.**_

-ChangeFlag: to determine the attribute to cahnge.
+ChangeFlag: to determine the attribute to change.
 Use logical sum when more than one flag are to be set.

     DISPMENU_MENU   : Change the sort of system menu / tool menu
                       If this flag is set, it is not displayed